[Controller] Command (Tools Menu)

 Click the [Display] button to display the [Controller Status Viewer] dialog box to check saved file information.

 This checkbox allows you to restore the robot name, robot serial number, Hofs data, and CalPls data.
-If the wrong Hofs data is restored, the robot may move to wrong positions.
-Be careful when you set the alternative models.
+Be aware that if the wrong Hofs data is restored, the robot may move to wrong positions.
 This is turned off by default.

 A Safety Board password is necessary when using Controller with Safety Board.